Yaritagua

 Yaritagua ([ʝaɾiˈtaɣwa]) is the capital of the Peña Municipality of Venezuela's state of Yaracuy.

-It has a population of around 120,000, and is considered Yaracuy's second city, after the capital San Felipe.
+It has a population of around 120,000, and is considered Yaracuy's second city, after the state capital San Felipe.

-Founded in 1699 during Spain's colonization of Venezuela by Nicolas Eugenio de Ponte, it retains some colonial-era buildings.
+Founded in 1699 during Spain's colonization of Venezuela by Nicolas Eugenio de Ponte, the city retains some colonial-era buildings.
 The significance of sugar cane in the area has given it the nickname Ciudad Dulce de Yaracuy (Sweet City of Yaracuy).

 The city is twinned with Zamora, Spain.